 - 23 The RGC reviews and approves funding requests in the spring and fall of each year. - 24 Applications for recreation grants are received by the County annually in the spring and the fall.
-For community grant application details see reference links: Community Operational Assistance Grant, and Community Capital Assistance Grant. - 25 Applications for Community Enhancement Grants are received by the County in the spring.
-For application details see references link: Community Enhancement Grant. - 26 Organizations may submit applications for one operating grant, and one capital grant funding application and one community enhancement grant per organization per fiscal year.
-Organizations must apply annually, in the spring or fall, to be eligible. - 27 The RGC considers emergency funding requests year-round, during their regularly scheduled meetings. - 28 Due to the volume of applications received and the limited amount of funds available, not all eligible projects may receive grant funding.
+For community grant application details, see reference links: Community Operational Assistance Grant, and Community Capital Assistance Grant. - 25 Applications for Community Enhancement Grants are received by the County in the spring.
+For application details see references link: Community Enhancement Grant. - 26 Organizations may submit applications for one operating grant, one capital grant, and one community enhancement grant per organization per fiscal year. - 27 The RGC considers emergency funding requests year-round during their regularly scheduled meetings.

-29 The Chief Administrative Officer (CAO) may permit grant extensions or minor changes in the project's scope at his/her discretion.
+- 28 Due to the volume of applications received and the limited amount of funds available, not all eligible projects receive funding. - 29 The Chief Administrative Officer (CAO) may permit grant extensions or minor changes in the project's scope at his/her discretion.